 Unique Local Shopping Experiences

 For those who love to shop, Littleton delivers.
 Say goodbye to big-box stores and embrace the variety of boutiques that offer goods from clothing to local artwork!
 Visit Details Boutique, a family-run shop that offers an eclectic mix of clothing, bath and body products, and shoes.
 Head to Rooted Boutique, a women’s clothing store with bohemian-styled candles, clothing, handbags, and more.
-Pop into Act II Consignment, where you can find everything from affordable dresses and activewear to vintage home decor and furniture!
 For an even more unique shopping experience, check out Kerreen O’Connor, the only place in the Denver metro where you can find Irish, Celtic, and Scottish goods!

 Fantastic Restaurants Are All Around